savoirfairelinux/cqfd/README.md

 ### Other command-line options ###

-In some conditions you may want to use an alternate config file with cqfd.
-This is what the -f option is for:
+In some conditions you may want to use alternate cqfd filenames and / or an external working directory.
+These options can be used to control the cqfd configuration files:

+The working directory can be changed using the `-C` option:

+    $ cqfd -C external/directory

+An alternate cqfd directory can be specified with the `-d` option:

+    $ cqfd -d cqfd_alt

+An alternate cqfdrc file can be specified with the `-f` option:

+    $ cqfd -f cqfdrc_alt

+These options can be combined together:

-    $ cqfd -f .cqfdrc.test
+    $ cqfd -C external/directory -d cqfd_alt -f cqfdrc_alt
+    $ # cqfd will use:
+    $ #  - cqfd directory: external/directory/cqfd_alt
+    $ #  - cqfdrc file: external/directory/cqfdrc_alt

 ## Build Container Environment ##